Wayne Cody: Early life and career

-Cody is best known for being the sports anchor on KIRO (channel 7 / CBS) television and hosting KIRO (710AM) "Sportsline", a weeknight sports radio talk show that was the only one of its kind at the time in Seattle.
+Cody is best known for being the sports anchor on KIRO (channel 7 / CBS) television (1978-1992) and hosting KIRO (710AM) Sportsline, a weeknight sports radio talk show that was the only one of its kind at the time in Seattle.
 He was also the original sideline reporter for the Seattle Seahawks radio network with play-by-play announcer Pete Gross, Steve Raible and game analyst Don Heinrich.
-Cody's other play-by-play experience in the Pacific Northwest included the Seattle SuperSonics (NBA) during the late 1970s thru the mid-1980s, Seattle Sounders of the North American Soccer League and University of Washington Huskies college football games.
-Earlier in his career, he also was the sideline reporter for the Seattle SuperSonics (NBA).
+Cody's other play-by-play experience in the Pacific Northwest included the Seattle SuperSonics (NBA) during the late 1970s into the mid-1980s, Seattle Sounders of the North American Soccer League and University of Washington Huskies college football games.
+Earlier in his career, he was also the sideline reporter for the Seattle SuperSonics (NBA).

-He was Nicknamed the "Mound of Sound" by Brent Musburger of CBS Sports, because of both his rich voice and his large size.
-The bearded and rotund Cody, who estimated his own weight at 325 pounds (147.4 kg), vitalized the sports scene in Western Washington for more than 20 years.
+He was nicknamed the "Mound of Sound" by Brent Musburger of CBS Sports, because of both his rich voice and his large size.
+The bearded and rotund Cody, who estimated his own weight at 325 pounds (147.4 kg), energized the sports scene in Western Washington for more than 20 years.
 He was well known for his on-camera antics and his entertaining style of broadcasting.
-In the 1980s, KIRO TV ran a promotion called "Watch Wayne Disappear."
+In 1982, KIRO TV ran a promotion called "Watch Wayne Disappear."
 The sportscaster was to lose 100 pounds over nine months and collect a $25,000 bonus.
 He was 25 pounds too heavy by deadline day.

-In the late 80's Cody had a stake in a chain of sports-themed restaurants licensed under the name "Cody's Restaurant and Bakery".
+In the late 1980s Cody had a stake in a chain of sports-themed restaurants licensed under the name "Cody's Restaurant and Bakery".
 There were three locations in the Seattle area.

-In 1991, he appeared as himself in the movie Singles interviewing then Supersonic player Xavier McDaniel during a dream scene.
+In 1991, he appeared as himself in the movie Singles, interviewing then-Supersonic player Xavier McDaniel during a dream scene.
 His son Shay was also in the movie and was working on the TV show Northern Exposure at the time.

 Death

 Cody had been in declining health for a number of years, suffering from obesity, diabetes and other ailments.

-He died from complications of a heart attack (coronary thrombosis) on June 7, 2002 in Renton, Washington at age 65.
+He died from complications of a heart attack (coronary thrombosis) on June 7, 2002, in Renton, Washington, at age 65.

 Cody had a son, Shay, a graphic designer, and a daughter, Shannon, a model.